meridian-analytics/spec-cluster/packages/example-shape-visualization/readme.md

 - **Color:** Change the color of selected entities.
 - **Radius:** Adjust the size of selected entities.
 - **Label:** Add or modify the label for the selected entities.
+- **Shape:** Change the shape of selected entities, with the default shape being a sphere.

 This component is displayed only when one or more entities are selected.